Privacy Notice for Users Who Apply or Sign Up for a Square Account or Other Services

 HOW WE USE YOUR INFORMATION

 - Determining whether the Services are available in your country.
-We process Location Information where you have requested use of the Services, but before you agree to the Terms of Service we have to verify if we are able to process your request.
-Without this information, we cannot confirm whether we are able to offer the Services to you under the Terms of Service.
+We process Location Information where you have requested use of the Services, but before you agree to the Terms of Service, to verify if we are able to process your request.
+Without this information, we cannot confirm whether we are able to offer the Services to you under the Terms of Service;

-- Displaying historical transaction or appointment information.
+- Displaying your historical transaction or appointment information.
 As set out in our Terms of Service, we will provide information regarding your transaction history, including monthly account statements.
-We therefore need to collect and process this information to satisfy our obligations under these terms.
+We therefore need to collect and process this information to satisfy our obligations under these terms;

 - Providing, maintaining and improving our Services.
 It is in our legitimate business interests to continue to maintain our product and service offering to individuals in order to keep running our business.

-- Measuring, tracking and analysing trends and usage in connection with your use or the performance of our Services.
-We want to understand how current products and Services are used in order to develop and enhance our products in our legitimate interests.
-In order to ensure that our legitimate business interests of striving to deliver a consistent, secure and continuous service are met, we need to carry out certain analytics on the performance of our Services.
+- Doing internal research, measuring, tracking, and analyzing trends and usage.
+We want to understand how current products and Services are used in order to develop and enhance our products which are in our legitimate business interests.
+In order to ensure that our legitimate business interests of striving to deliver a consistent, secure and continuous service are met, we need to carry out certain analytics on the performance of our Services; and

 Communicating with You About our Services

-- Conducting surveys and collecting feedback about our Services.
-We do this to pursue our legitimate interests to understand if the Services are helpful to you and to evaluate the effectiveness of any updates we provide.
+- Sending you surveys and getting your feedback about our Services.
+We do this to pursue our legitimate interests to understand if the Services are helpful to you and to evaluate the effectiveness of any updates we provide;

 Protecting our Services and Maintaining a Trusted Environment

-- Investigating, detecting and preventing or reporting fraud, misrepresentations, security breaches or incidents, other potentially prohibited or illegal activities or to otherwise help protect your account, including to dispute chargebacks on your behalf.
+- Investigating, detecting, preventing, recovering from or reporting fraud, misrepresentations, security breaches or incidents, other potentially prohibited, malicious, or illegal activities, or to otherwise help protect your account, including to dispute chargebacks on your behalf.
 We do this as we are required by law to ensure effective fraud prevention processes are in place.
-We also do this to prevent our Services being misused for fraudulent activities which is in our legitimate interests as a provider of the Services and other payment processing services.
+We also do this to prevent our Services being misused for fraudulent activities which is in our legitimate interests as a provider of the Services and other payment processing services;

-- Protecting our, our customers’, or your customers’ rights or property, or the security or integrity of our Services.
-We do this as we are required by law and in our legitimate interest to prevent our Services being misused for fraudulent activities.
+- Protecting your, our, our customers’, or your customers’ rights or property, or the security or integrity of our Services.
+We do this as we are required by law and in our legitimate interest to prevent our Services being misused for fraudulent activities;

-- Verifying your identity (e.g., through government-issued identification information).
-We need to verify your identity to comply with our contractual obligations, applicable law, and / or for our legitimate interest in protecting the security and integrity of our Services and your account.
+- Verifying your identity (e.g., through government-issued identification numbers).
+We need to verify your identity to comply with our contractual obligations, applicable law (including anti-money laundering laws), and / or for our legitimate interest in protecting the security and integrity of our Services and your account.